liberjink960/Eaglercraft-codespaces-server-1.8-1.21/README.md

-# Eaglercraft Server, 1.8-1.21 compatible - Codespaces Edition
+# Eaglercraft Server, 1.8 and 1.12.2 compatible - Codespaces Edition

 A complete setup for running an Eaglercraft server in GitHub Codespaces, compatible with Minecraft versions 1.8-1.21.